CedricBeaulac/CedricBeaulac.github.io/_pages/about.md

 I have recently released a Miscellaneous section containing unpublished articles, research projects or notes I wrote for myself covering a wide range of topics I studied the last few years.

-I also plan to release a French version of the website soon.
-I might as well include blog posts on thoughts and feelings towards academic-related topics.
+I will release a French version of the website soon, it's a promise!

 About me (personally)
 =====